Europe makes big bets on nuclear waste burial

 EURAJOKI, Finland/BURE, France On a small Finnish island and deep in remote rural France, far from the debates and doubts that followed Japan's Fukushima nuclear disaster, the ground work is underway for a commitment to atomic power for the long term - the very long term.

 The problem is disposal of nuclear waste, at present mostly done at surface level.
-Finland, France and Sweden plan to build the world's first permanent storage sites hundreds of meters underground.
+Finland, France and Sweden plan to build the world's first permanent storage sites hundreds of metres underground.

 Finland has already started to build Onkalo, which is designed to take waste over a period of 100 years and then store it for at least 100,000 years, safe from population, fire, flood and other risks.
 France plans a similar project in Bure in the country's east.